-I think I look pretty cute here, chasing pigeons outside Athen's Archaeological Museum.
+I think I look pretty cute here, chasing pigeons outside Athens' Archaeological Museum.
 It's all thanks to my jaunty outfit - a beaded, embroidered tunic top and wrinkle resistant, slim fit trousers.
 It was the perfect outfit for traveling in Greece's warm autumn weather.
 I was comfortable and everything fit well.
 So why did I throw it away at the end of the day?
+No, I wasn't traveling with specialty disposable clothing for travel and, no, I didn't have a disastrous spill.
+Well, at least not this day!
+So what's going on?

 Welcome to the world of throw away packing.
 Your carry on kit is about to get a lot lighter!